On Atomic Registers and Randomized Consensus in M&M Systems: Introduction

 We consider the implementation of an atomic SWMR register $\REG$, shared by all the processes, in both general and uniform m\&m systems.
-For each general m\&m system $\mathcal{S}_L$, we determine the maximum number of crashes $t_L$ for which it is possible to implement $\REG$ in $\mathcal{S}_L$: we give an algorithm that tolerates $t_L$ crashes and prove that no algorithm can tolerate more than $t_L$ crashes.
-Similarly, for each shared-memory graph $G$ and its corresponding uniform m\&m system $\mathcal{S}_G$, we determine the maximum number of crashes~$t_G$ for which it is possible to implement $\REG$ in $\mathcal{S}_G$.
-In pure message-passing systems, it is well known that the maximum number of crashes that can be tolerated by any implementation of an atomic SWMR register is $\lfloor (n-1)/2 \rfloor$.
-In contrast, for general and uniform m\&m systems, $t_L$ and $t_G$ can exceed $\lfloor (n-1)/2 \rfloor$.
-This confirms that m\&m systems can provide greater fault tolerance compared to pure message-passing systems.
+For each general m\&m system $\mathcal{S}_L$, we determine the maximum number of crashes $t_L$ for which it is possible to implement $\REG$~in~$\mathcal{S}_L$: we give an algorithm that tolerates $t_L$ crashes and prove that no algorithm can tolerate more than $t_L$ crashes.
+Similarly, for each shared-memory graph $G$ and its corresponding uniform m\&m system $\mathcal{S}_G$, we use the topology of $G$ to determine the maximum number of crashes~$t_G$ for which it is possible to implement $\REG$ in $\mathcal{S}_G$.
+By specifying $t_G$ in terms of the topology of $G$, one can leverage results from graph theory to design m\&m systems that can implement $\REG$ with high fault tolerance and relatively few RDMA connections per process.
+For example, it allows us to design an m\&m system with 50 processes that can implement a \emph{wait-free} $\REG$ (i.e., this implementation can tolerate \emph{any} number of process crashes) with only 7 RDMA connections per process; as explained in Section~\ref{noname}, this is optimal in some precise sense.

+We then show how to solve randomized consensus in m\&m systems with optimal fault-tolerance.\footnote{This algorithm tolerates more failures than the one given for m\&m systems in~\cite{aguilera-etal18}.} This algorithm is derived in a simple way: we just substitute the atomic SWMR registers used by a known randomized consensus algorithm with our implementation of such registers for m\&m systems.
+It is \emph{not} obvious, however, that one can always obtain a correct randomized consensus this way: it was recently shown that replacing the atomic registers of a randomized algorithm with register implementations that are \emph{only} linearizable may kill the termination property of that algorithm against a strong adversary~\cite{sltermination}.
+So here we use a \emph{specific} randomized consensus algorithm, namely the one by Aspnes and Herlihy in~\cite{AH1990consensus}, because it was shown that this algorithm works against a strong adversary even with \emph{regular} registers~\cite{hadzilacos2020randomized}.

+We conclude the paper by determining the minimum number of RDMA connections required to achieve any desired degree of fault-tolerance when implementing SWMR registers or solving consensus in uniform m\&m systems.
+Note that \emph{without any} RDMA connections, i.e., in a pure message-passing system, one can implement a SWMR atomic register, and solve randomized consensus, for up to $\lceil \frac{n}{2}\rceil -1$ process crashes (where $n$ is the number of processes).
+We show here that the minimum number of RDMA connections required to tolerate $t > \lceil \frac{n}{2}\rceil -1$ crashes in a uniform m\&m system is simply $t$.

+An important remark is now in order.
+In this paper we consider RDMA systems where process crashes do not affect the accessibility of the shared registers of that system.
+This is the case in systems where the CPU, the DRAM (main memory), and the NIC (Network Interface Controller) are separate entities: for example, in the InfiniBand cluster evaluated in~\cite{DARE}, the crash of a CPU, and of the processes that it hosts, does not prevent other processes from accessing its DRAM because it can use the NIC without involving the CPU; see also~\cite{farm1,genzDRAM,Orion}.